 The vineyards are planted to mostly Bordeaux Red varietals but other varietals grow on site including Tempranillo, Zinfandel and Sauvignon blanc.
 Both vineyards are farmed and are certified organic (CCOF).
 While they made wine prior to purchasing the vineyards – their first commercial release from the estate was the 2012 vintage.

 Winemaker Denis Malbec was hired (a strong connection to Bordeaux) but tragically he died in a very early morning car crash in Yountville in 2016.
-Viticulturist Steve Matthiason continues to oversee their vineyards but has since also taken over Denis’s role as winemaker.
+For a number of years, viticulturist Steve Matthiason oversaw their vineyards and also took over Denis’s role as winemaker for a short while (however Steve is no longer involved at Acumen).
 And in a tribute to Denis, look for the “DM” on the upper right hand side of the front labels for their Peak wines.

 The estate ranges in elevation from 1300 to 1600 feet in Foss Valley – a part of Atlas Peak.
 While only approximately 6 miles from the Silverado Trail and the main Napa Valley floor, it feels worlds away.
 From the highest point in their vineyards the cars to the west on Highway 29 look like ants in the far distance.
 Views aside, the vineyard produces world class wines as well as plenty of rocks (we initially toured this part of Atlas Peak with Jan Krupp and were amazed by the millions of pounds of rock he had excavated from the various vineyard sites).